Power BI for US government customers

 - USGov Arizona

-In the public cloud, the IP ranges are available.
-To get the US government cloud IP ranges, download the Azure IP Ranges and Service Tags – US Government Cloud file.
+To get the US government cloud IP ranges, download the Azure IP Ranges and Service Tags – US Government Cloud file. ranges are listed for both Power BI and Power Query.

 To set up firewalls for SQL databases, see Create and manage IP firewall rules.